I still have that memory of baking bread when my girls were little.

 Punching The Dough Back Down:

-I’d wait about ten minutes after having gently put the dough into the greased loaf pan it would be baked in.
-It would once again be covered with the dishtowel.
+I’d wait about ten minutes after putting the dough into the greased loaf pan it would be baked in.
+Then I’d wait for the first rise, then once again cover my dough with the dishtowel.

-The dough would rise again and be ready to put in the oven.
+The dough would rise again and then it would be ready to put in the oven.
 Oh my, the smell of dough being baked into a loaf of bread.
-There’s no other smell like it.
+There’s no other smell quite like it.

-I recall after the bread was done I’d let it sit for a few minutes.
-Then I’d gently turn the glass loaf pan over and help ease the bread out onto the counter.
+After the bread was done I’d let it sit for a few minutes.
+Then I’d gently turn the glass loaf pan over and help ease the bread out onto wire racks.

 Memory & Smell Are Intertwined: